tjebo/microperimetr/README.md

     interpolated for location-dependent analysis, any custom grid can be used for both types of analysis.
-  - microperimetr also includes functions for some more or less common visualistaion of visual field data
+  - microperimetr also includes functions for some more or less common visualisation of visual field data

 ## Examples